brisa-build/brisa/docs/02-building-your-application/01-routing/08-internationalization.md

 ## Search Engine Optimization

-Since Brisa knows what language the user is visiting it will automatically add the `lang` attribute to the `<html>` tag.
+Since Brisa knows what language the user is visiting it will automatically add the `lang` and `dir` attributes to the `<html>` tag.

+The [`lang` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) is added to define the language of the content assisting search engines and browsers, meanwhile the [`dir` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir) is added to indicate to search engines and browsers the directionality of the content text.

 ### Activate automatic `hrefLang`